-Petosemtamab is currently being evaluated in a phase 1 open-label, multicenter study, and is in the expansion phase, in patients with solid tumors.
-The primary endpoint is safety and tolerability of the defined dose; secondary endpoints include single-agent preliminary anti-tumor activity.
+Petosemtamab is currently being evaluated in a phase 1/2 open-label, multicenter study, and is in the expansion phase, in patients with solid tumors, including previously treated advanced HNSCC, and in combination with pembrolizumab, a PD-1blocking antibody, with untreated HNSCC expressing PD-L1 (CPS > 1).

 The recommended phase 2 dose was established at 1500 mg administered intravenously once every two weeks.
-Enrollment continues at this dose in the expansion phase of the open-label, multicenter trial.